 In our development process we rely upon numerous open source software programs which are outside of our direct control.
 Members of corresponding leadership committees and core teams, many of whom are not employed by us, are primarily responsible for the oversight and evolution of the codebases of these open source technologies.
 If the project committers and contributors fail to adequately further develop and enhance open source technologies, or if the leadership committees fail to oversee and guide the evolution of the open source technologies in the manner that we believe is appropriate to maximize the market potential of our offerings, then we would have to rely on other parties, or we would need to expend additional resources, to develop and enhance our offerings.
-We also must devote adequate resources to our own internal contributors to support their continued development and enhancement of open source technologies, and if we do not do so, we may have to turn to third parties or experience delays in developing or enhancing open source technologies.
+We also must devote adequate resources to our own internal contributors to support their continued development and enhancement of open source technologies.
 We cannot predict whether further developments and enhancements to these technologies would be available from reliable alternative sources.
 In either event, our development expenses could be increased, and our technology release and upgrade schedules could be delayed.
 Delays in developing, completing, or delivering new or enhanced offerings could cause our offerings to be less competitive, impair customer acceptance of our offerings and result in delayed or reduced revenue for our offerings.